Written by Benjamin Nichol

 no matter the cost.

-She shapes her loyalty to Annie into a bond that burns hotter than any romantic furnace.
+She shapes her devotion to Annie into a bond that burns hotter than any romantic furnace.
 Life sends them on different paths, but when Annie turns up bruised and bloodied on the doorstep, Millie sets out to honour her childhood friend in the only way she knows how: revenge.

-Following her award-winning performance in The Almighty Sometimes, breakout emerging actor Winsome Ogilvie reunites with director Lachlan Houen to present a blistering and honest portrayal of love, loneliness and obsession in the suburbs – in the play's first staging outside of Melbourne.
+Following her award-winning performance in The Almighty Sometimes, Winsome Ogilvie reunites with director Lachlan Houen to present a blistering portrayal of love, loneliness and obsession in the suburbs – in the play's first staging outside of Melbourne."theatre at its most stripped back and its most potent" - Theatre First

 "Nichol builds a world that is dense and rich with life" - Australian Arts Review